 Calvin has decided to "retire from the rat race" of doing JUST the BUYER TYPE whole house inspections.
 He still does everything else listed, except for radon and lead paint.

 When it comes back to pricing again, people wonder will they get their money’s worth?
 That’s a good question.
 Let’s take a look at that.
 There are always those out there who are strictly looking for the least expensive price and they are not real concerned what kind of inspection they get, as long as they can say they had an inspection.
 Some sellers have told me when they bought their home, they didn’t even have it inspected.
 Then when they get an inspection response from the buyer (who hired me) identifying the hazards I found that they (the buyer) want the seller to fix, then the seller feels regret that they didn’t have the house inspected when they bought it.
 Some sellers and realtors have even been upset with me for reporting the items.
 I just report what I see.
 Remember, I am an unbiased inspector.
 If I don’t report it, then it may become my responsibility.
 Anyway, let’s say you hire the inspector who’s all done in 4 hours (including the report) for $300.00.
 My inspection will definitely take more than 4 hours, and will definitely cost more, but it will be much less "per hour" than the other home inspector.
 As I mentioned before, it will take almost the whole day to do a legal State Licensed Home Inspection and the whole next day to do a legal State Licensed Home Inspection report.
-I will supply you with the glossy custom marked photos @ $.31 each, and the maintenance advice and attached homeowner articles, and even tell you how to fix many of the items that you can’t ask the seller to fix.
+I will supply you with maintenance advice and some homeowner articles, and even tell you how to fix many of the items.
 Now I ask, “who’s charging too much”, “who’s giving you more than what you’re paying for”, and “what’s the best deal”?

 You can take the high road, or you can take the low road.
 The decision is yours.
 But respectfully said I know some people just feel they can’t afford an inspection and that’s really too bad.
 That’s really not the area to try and cut costs when purchasing a home.
 I really wonder how they will be able to set aside the money it takes to maintain a home?
 Some people truly are better off to rent than to try and bite off owning a home.
 I inspect many foreclosed homes every year.
 Please think before you buy.